Whether you have a residential or commercial roof, a maintenance checklist will keep it in optimal shape throughout the year.

 - Tree branch trimming

-Here’s the protocol you should be following:
+Here’s the protocol you should follow:

-- Walk through the building and document any signs of visible wear and tear.
+- Walk through the building and document any visible signs of wear and tear.

-- Assess the state of shingles.
+- Assess the state of your shingles.
 If the roof is over 15 years old, you may need to consider replacing the top layer.

 - Clean your gutters and downspouts and clear away any noticeable debris.